 The effects of ginger shots: What's really behind it?

-The most important points in brief:
+Key points in brief:

-• Combinations with turmeric or apple-lemon offer different benefits.
+• Combinations with turmeric or apple-lemon offer different benefits

 What exactly is a ginger shot?

-Difference between ginger shot, fresh ginger and juice
+Difference between ginger shot, fresh ginger, and juice

-Why concentration and formula are crucial
+Why concentration and recipe are crucial

 What effect does a ginger shot have on the body?

-Ginger shot's effect on digestion
+Ginger shot effect on digestion

-Ginger shot's effect on the immune system
+Ginger shot effect on the immune system

-Why apples and lemons are better tolerated
+Why apple and lemon are better tolerated

 What does the effect of a ginger shot really depend on?

-Quality and origin of the ingredients
+Quality and origin of ingredients

 Sugar content and additives

-For whom are ginger shots particularly suitable?
+Who are ginger shots particularly suitable for?

-Ginger shots in everyday and professional life
+Ginger shots in everyday life and professional life

-Instructions for sensitive individuals
+Notes for sensitive individuals

 The best time for a ginger shot